swadloon-org/swadloon/docs/dev-ops/process-starting-project.md

 ## Gatsby Cloud

-- Go on the newrade organisation and "Add a Site+"
+- Go on the newrade organisation and "Add a Site+".